Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 Hawaii is best for nature and beach lovers, honeymooners, or families with older children who can handle time zone changes better and are up for adventurous outdoor activities.

-It’s great if you’re coming from the US and don’t have a passport.
+It’s great if you’re coming from the US and don’t want to deal with getting or bringing a passport.

 And visiting a Hawaiian island is perfect if you want to thoroughly explore a smaller area and get to know the ins and outs of an island.
 (It would take weeks or months to explore Costa Rica!)